mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 * **False Negative:** the model predicts benign, but the video is spam.
 * **True Negative:** the model correctly identifies a benign video.

-We can arrange these possibilities in a **confusion matrix.** The columns of the matrix are the _predicted_ spam and benign labels, and the rows are the _actual_ spam and benign labels.
+We can arrange these outcomes in a **confusion matrix.** The columns of the matrix are the _predicted_ spam and benign labels, and the rows are the _actual_ spam and benign labels.

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/cm2.png" alt="Confusion matrix" height="55%" width="55%">